-Another pharmacologic option for opioid maintenance during pregnancy is oral buprenorphine [22].
+Another pharmacologic option for opioid maintenance during pregnancy is oral buprenorphine [17].
 Clinical trials have determined that the efficacy of buprenorphine is comparable to methadone.
-This medication is prescribed for women who are unable to take methadone, or who were previously taking buprenorphine/naloxone, or who need an immediate change from another opioid [27].
+This medication is prescribed for women who are unable to take methadone, or who were previously taking buprenorphine/naloxone, or who need an immediate change from another opioid [19].

-Buprenorphine is usually self-administered on an outpatient basis, but it is also used in inpatient treatment programs [22; 28].
-Various studies have found that administration of buprenorphine lowers the use of other drugs, increases the rate of treatment completion, and improves the likelihood of giving birth at term (between 38 and 40 weeks) [27].
-However, careful patient selection is critical, as this option has a higher potential for misuse than methadone [22].
+Buprenorphine is usually self-administered on an outpatient basis, but it is also used in inpatient treatment programs.
+Various studies have found that administration of buprenorphine lowers the use of other drugs, increases the rate of treatment completion, and improves the likelihood of giving birth at term (between 38 and 40 weeks).
+Buprenorphine can be prescribed or dispensed in a medical office, greatly increasing access to treatment but also increasing potential for misuse.
+Thus, careful patient selection is critical, as this option has a higher potential for misuse than methadone [17; 19].

 Unlike methadone doses, which can increase up to 80 mg, the dosage for buprenorphine is one 4-16 mg tablet per day in the induction period, with a maximum of 24-32 mg per day by the end of the pregnancy.
-The lower dosage results from the longer half-life (24 to 60 hours, compared to 24 to 36 hours for methadone) [29].
+The lower dosage results from the longer half-life (24 to 60 hours, compared to 24 to 36 hours for methadone) [10].

 The birth outcomes with buprenorphine are the same as those outlined for methadone maintenance.
-However, compared with methadone exposure, infants exposed to buprenorphine in utero have less opioid in their system at birth as measured by urine, umbilical cord, and meconium drug testing and they display less severe NAS symptoms [29; 30].
+However, compared with methadone exposure, infants exposed to buprenorphine in utero have less opioid in their system at birth as measured by urine, umbilical cord, and meconium drug testing and they display less severe NOWS symptoms [9; 10].
 Patients on buprenorphine maintenance take one tablet per day for the duration of the pregnancy, making compliance easier than with the split doses of methadone.
-The FDA has also approved a buprenorphine implant, but there is no safety data on its use during pregnancy [22].
+The FDA has also approved buprenorphine implants and buprenorphine injectables, but there is no safety data on its use during pregnancy [9; 10].